rexbarq/hashpin/hashpin-whitepaper.md

-Every halving, Hashpin Management will be up for election with anyone staking for the duration of the last halving cycle being eligible to vote for new management.This governance model draws from early proposals for decentralized autonomous organizations \[5\].
-This ensures that only committed voters have a say in who leads for the next halving.
-These voters eligible to elect management shall be called _Citizens of Hashpin_.
+Every halving, Hashpin Management will be up for election with anyone staking for the duration of the last halving cycle being eligible to vote for new management.
+This governance model draws from early proposals for decentralized autonomous organizations[6].
+This ensures that only committed holders have a say in who leads for the next halving.
+The holders eligible to elect management shall be called _citizens_ of Hashpin.

 A vote of no confidence will be possible with an 80% supermajority of voting citizens, which will trigger a new election.
 The 80%